New York City Police Museum - NYPD Heroes

-The New York City Police Museum is a tribute to NYPD heroes from the past to the present.
+The Police Museum is a tribute to NYPD heroes from the past to the present.
 This vast museum includes sections dedicated to all parts of the police life.

 The different sections include things like a tribute to the different vehicles used by police officers, and a section dedicated to notorious criminals.
 Here there is history about the most famous criminals of the past.
 You can also view a rotating evidence camera.
 Those two are just some of the examples of the many exhibits this museum has to offer.